Publication of Regulatory Actions

 • Notice of conditions, suspension, revocation, refusal to renew, or cancelation (ICCA, s.
 11 – published in Gazette).

-Per section 6 of this Administrative Process, the foregoing Decisions will be published in perpetuity on the BCFSA website and on the CanLII website.
+Per section 6 of this Administrative Process, the foregoing Decisions will be published in perpetuity on the BCFSA website and on CanLII.
+Decisions relating to the insurance company segment will also be published on CIRDA.

-Subject to the discretionary approach, BCFSA will generally not publish undertakings (FIA, ss.
-208 and 244(2)(g)), voluntary compliance agreements (FIA, s.
-244), or decisions relating to charges and expenses of adjusting a loss under an insurance policy (IA, s.
+Subject to the discretionary approach, BCFSA will generally not publish Decisions relating to charges and expenses of adjusting a loss under an insurance policy (IA, s.
 147).

 Mortgage Brokers

-Per section 6 of this Administrative Process, the following Decisions will be published in perpetuity on the BCFSA website and on the CanLII website:
+Per section 6 of this Administrative Process, the following Decisions will be published in perpetuity on the BCFSA website and on CanLII:

 • Directions on freezing of trust funds (MBA, s.
 7);

-• Orders relating to false, misleading or deceptive statements (MBA, s.
-14); and
+• Orders relating to false, misleading, or deceptive statements (MBA, s.
+14).

 After appropriate redactions, which will generally include anonymization, BCFSA will generally publish the following Decisions due to the public interest benefit of transparency:

-• Decisions relating to registration (MBA Regulation, s.
+• Decisions in which an applicant is refused registration (MBA Regulation, s.
 8)

 Link to Registrant Search

 BCFSA will link all orders relating to compliance made under s.
-8 of the MBA to the registrant search function on BCFSA’s website for the following duration:
+8 of the MBA to the registrant search function on the BCFSA website for the following duration:

 • 10 years for orders involving a suspension of registration; and